CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/MCP_IMPLEMENTATION.md

 - **`http`** - Legacy HTTP (auto-upgrades to streamable_http)
 - **`sse`** - Server-Sent Events (fallback)

-**Note:** stdio transport is not supported in multihost deployment mode.
+**Note: HTTP transport is not supported in multihost deployment mode - stdio only.

 ## API Endpoints